 - a diversity of posts from the various posting categories on your Switchboard.

-- flurries of one type of post that are tempered with different types of posts.
+- flurries of one type of post (e.g. posts about housing around the end and beginning of the school year) that are tempered by different types of posts.

 What can cause an imbalance?